 A budget isn’t just a one-time plan—it’s a tool you should revisit often.
 Set monthly or quarterly revenue and expense targets and compare them against actual performance.

 Cash flow is the lifeblood of your business.
 Make sure to forecast your cash flow so you know when money will come in and go out.
-Speed up payments from customers and negotiate longer payment terms with suppliers.
-Always keep an emergency fund to cover unexpected expenses.

 4. Leverage Financial Data for Marketing